benjamin-wilkins/treasure-in-hiding/ch-5.md

 Once again, everyone laughed.

-When they got back, Sam found a raft in the river.
+When they got back, Sam found a small raft in the river.
 It was an extremely makeshift raft, made out of an old plastic drink bottle, but there was a message inside.

 Each of them read it.